biocircuits/bioscrape/paper.md

 ---

 # Summary

 In systems and synthetic biology, it is common to build chemical reaction network (CRN) models of biochemical circuits and networks.
 Although automation and other high-throughput techniques have led to an abundance of data enabling data-driven quantitative modeling and parameter estimation, the intense amount of simulation needed for these methods still frequently results in a computational bottleneck.
 Here we present bioscrape (Bio-circuit Stochastic Single-cell Reaction Analysis and Parameter Estimation) - a Python package for fast and flexible modeling and simulation of highly customizable chemical reaction networks.
 Specifically, bioscrape supports deterministic and stochastic simulations, which can incorporate delay, cell growth, and cell division.
 All functionalities - reaction models, simulation algorithms, cell growth models, partioning models, and Bayesian inference - are implemented as interfaces in an easily extensible and modular object-oriented framework.
 Models can be constructed via Systems Biology Markup Language (SBML) or specified programmatically via a Python API.
 Simulation run times obtained with the package are comparable to those obtained using C code - this is particularly advantageous for computationally expensive applications such as Bayesian inference or simulation of cell lineages.
 We show the package's simulation capabilities on a variety of example simulations of stochastic gene expression.
 We also demonstrate the package by using it to do parameter inference on a model of integrase enzyme-mediated DNA recombination dynamics with experimental data.
 The bioscrape package is publicly available online [@github_bioscrape] along with more detailed documentation and examples.

 # Statement of need

-In the fields of systems and synthetic biology, it has become increasingly common to build mathematical models of biochemical networks.
-In principle, such models allow for quantitative predictions of the behavior of complex biological systems and efficient testing of hypotheses regarding how real biological networks function.
-Such predictions would transform the way in which we design and debug synthetic engineered biological circuits.
+A central theme of research in systems and synthetic biology is the quantitative predictions of the behavior of complex biological systems and efficient testing of hypotheses.
+Mathematical modeling and analysis tools play an integral role in such predictions and can transform the way in which we design and debug synthetic engineered biological circuits.

-Biological circuits can often be noisy [@elowitz_stochastic_2002;@eldar_functional_2010], especially in single cells with low molecular copy numbers [@paulsson2005models].
+circuits can often be noisy [@elowitz_stochastic_2002;@eldar_functional_2010], especially in single cells with low molecular copy numbers [@paulsson2005models].
 In these cases, a stochastic model is often necessary to capture the noise characteristics of a circuit.

 Stochastic simulation also allows for the inclusion of delay into chemical reactions.
 Processes like protein production are not instantaneous, and there is often a significant delay between when transcription of a gene is initiated and when a mature protein is produced.
 This type of delay can lead to non-trivial behavior such as oscillations [@stricker], and thus it is often important to incorporate delay into the modeling framework.